-Note: the initial LanManager password hash, against which the challenge is issued, is the machine name itself (lower case). there will becall issued (LSA Server Password Set) which will change this, later. refusing these calls allows you to always deal with the same password (i.e the LM# of the machine name in lower case).
+Note: the initial LanManager password hash, against which the challenge is issued, is the machine name itself (lower case). there will becalls issued (LSA Server Password Set) which will change this, later. refusing these calls allows you to always deal with the same password (i.e the LM# of the machine name in lower case).

-UNISTR2 logon client unicode string
+logon client unicode string

-char[8] client challenge
+client challenge

-char[8] server challenge
+server challenge

-10.4.2 LSA Authenticate 2
+9.4.2.
+LSA Authenticate 2